Molecular evolution: Origins of new genes

-New genes arise from several different genetic mechanisms including gene duplication, de novo origination, retrotransposition, chimeric gene formation, recruitment of non-coding sequence, and gene truncation.
+New genes arise from several different genetic mechanisms including gene duplication, de novo gene birth, retrotransposition, chimeric gene formation, recruitment of non-coding sequence into an existing gene, and gene truncation.

 Gene duplication initially leads to redundancy.
 However, duplicated gene sequences can mutate to develop new functions or specialize so that the new gene performs a subset of the original ancestral functions.
-In addition to duplicating whole genes, sometimes only a domain or part of a protein is duplicated so that the resulting gene is an elongated version of the parental gene.

-Retrotransposition creates new genes by copying mRNA to DNA and inserting it into the genome.
-Retrogenes often insert into new genomic locations, and often develop new expression patterns and functions.
+Retrotransposition duplicates genes by copying mRNA to DNA and inserting it into the genome.
+Retrogenes generally insert into new genomic locations, lack introns, and sometimes develop new expression patterns and functions.

-Chimeric genes form when duplication, deletion, or incomplete retrotransposition combine portions of two different coding sequences to produce a novel gene sequence.
+Chimeric genes form when duplication, deletion, or incomplete retrotransposition combines portions of two different coding sequences to produce a novel gene sequence.
 Chimeras often cause regulatory changes and can shuffle protein domains to produce novel adaptive functions.